Chapter 6 Cancer genomics and epidemiology

 Discussion points:

 • Why has research publications increased dramatically in recent years?
-Is there something unsual with the dataset?
+Is there something unusual with the dataset?

 • What are the main cancer types being researched in Hong Kong?